thegenemyers/DFA-SPEC/DAS-spec.md

-On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types it doesn't define, will not accept a DAS specification because of changes in the defined fields of the the S- and P-lines.
+On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types it doesn't define, will not accept a DAS specification because of changes in the defined fields of the S- and P-lines.
 Acheving this also makes no sense because DAS extends what was encoded in the L- and C-lines of GFA with a single E-line generalization.
-So any effective DAS reader must read E-lines, and therefore must be an extension of a GFA parser.
+So any useful DAS reader must read E-lines, and therefore must be an extension of a GFA parser anyway.

 The syntactic conventions, however, are identical to GFA.
 Each description line begins with a single letter and has a fixed set of fields that are tab-delimited.
 The changes